 Rocket League extra mode playlists and ranks

-Remember those other modes we mentioned above?
-These aren’t competitive game modes, but you can still get ranked in them after playing ten games of each:
+The game modes below are not competitive, but you can still get ranked in them after playing ten games of each:

 - 2v2 Hoops